nithishkgnani/nithishkgnani.github.io/content/project/video-casting.md

 * Virtual WLAN controllers like OpenWISP, Chillispot could be used to automate several aspects of network deployment and management.

 {{< figure src="/img/vid-cast/Result-algo-ch-alloc.png" caption="Channel allocation on 400 seats and resulting PER">}}

+## Video casting study document
+The document is a comprehensive and informative guide on video casting and its various aspects.
+It provides useful insights and recommendations for anyone interested in video casting technology.
+- Wireless casting: The document explains how wireless casting works using Wi-Fi standards, such as 802.11ad and 802.11ay, and their advantages and disadvantages for video casting.
+It also discusses the possibility of using private LTE networks for video casting.
+- Casting method: The document compares different methods of video casting, such as DLNA, WebRTC, and HDMI-CEC.
+It describes the underlying stack, pros and cons, and use cases of each method.
+It also proposes a video casting architecture using WebRTC and its components.
+- Streaming protocols: The document reviews different streaming protocols that are used for video casting, such as RTSP/RTP, RTMP, HLS, and MPEG-DASH.
+It evaluates their performance, compatibility, and features.
+- Wired casting: The document explores different wired casting options, such as HDMI, DisplayPort, USB Type-C, and MHL.
+It explains how they work, what connections they support, and what features they offer.
+- Solutions available in the market: The document lists some of the existing solutions that provide video casting capabilities, such as Chromecast, Roku, Apple TV, Amazon Fire TV, Miracast, AirPlay, and WiDi.
+It compares their features, compatibility, and pricing.